 Description: This article traces how Swedish forms of feminist statecraft make usage of a first-of-its-kind sex work regulation in order to advance its international image as an exceptional feminist state, which I argue is legitimized through the active silencing and marginalization of Swedish sex worker critiques of the law.
 As I demonstrate, the epistemic silencing of sex workers helps Sweden further its moral image as a 'good state' in international affairs while sex workers are pushed further to the margins.

 Bullock, Lukas, (2025).
 “Confrontations in Kentucky; Housing Justice and the New Political Vision Emerging in the Bluegrass State” in Dispatches from the Threshold Fernwood Publishing.
-Halifax (Forthcoming).
+Halifax.

 Description: This book chapter reflects on housing justice activism that occurred across central and eastern Kentucky during the Covid-19 pandemic.
 In particular, it guides readers through the ways that activists are re-politicizing discourses on tenants rights in transformative ways in a deeply conservative state.